adrien-repo/adrien-repo.github.io/README.md

-# adrien-repo.github.io
+# Reader [adrien-repo.github.io]

-Reader is a newsreader that get article from RSS and keep text only via readability
+Reader is a basic newsreader that get articles list from RSS feeds and display them via Google Material design cards.
+Each article is then parsed via Readability to display text-only.